SrijanBadhya/Debsoc/Running the PES Debsoc.md

 To you, it's low stakes practice of conducting a matter session.
 (It can really help to see what the mindset of a listener would be, when you are understandable, and when you aren't.)
 I wouldn't worry about this personalized coaching being unfair, because the person you're teaching is the one that showed up on a day that no one else did.

-What I would d is make up a tangible motion they would understand, like, "This House Would Change PES timings," or, "THW put effort to get a girlfriend," and then ask questions to push them in a certain direction.
+What I would do is make up a tangible motion they would understand, like, "This House Would Change PES timings," or, "THW put effort to get a girlfriend," and then ask questions to push them in a certain direction.
 Some other times, I would initially start some random conversation with them about their interests, find out something like them being a volunteer at Aatmatrisha, and then make up a specific motion like, "THW be a volunteer at Aatmatrisha".
-Sometimes after this thorough discussion of their case, I got them to give a speech and see the effects of the deep prep on their confidence and speech quality (It felt really fulfilling for me to watch this as well).
+Sometimes after this thorough discussion of their case, I got them to give a speech for them to see the effects of the deep prep on their confidence and speech quality (It felt really fulfilling for me to watch this as well).

 This session also helped me give people the individual attention that I've talked about in earlier chapters.